NEC in Premature Babies: Symptoms, Risks & Formula Claims

 • Use of cow's milk based formula or human milk fortifier, often in the NICU

-• Proof that these products were given before NEC developed
+• Records showing these products were given before NEC developed

 Parents pursuing these claims often report: